How do I get started?

 When is a new program's Academic Assessment Plan due?

-Academic Assessment Plans for new programs are due to the AAC at firstname.lastname@example.org when the program is submitted to the academic boards (see the Curriculum Handbook, page 4).
-The plan should be approved on the Academic Assessment Plan Action Form by the program, the college curriculum or assessment committee, and the Dean/Director of the College before being submitted to the AAC.
+Academic Assessment Plans for new programs are due to the AAC at firstname.lastname@example.org when the program is submitted to the CIM program proposal process described above.
 For the required materials, please see the Academic Assessment Handbook.